About Me

 4. Procedurally-generated 2D Role-playing Game

-January 2024 - April 2024- Overview: In a software engineering course, I collaborated with a team to develop a 2D role-playing game featuring procedurally generated content.
+- Overview: In a software engineering course (CIS 350), I collaborated with a team to develop a 2D role-playing game featuring procedurally generated content.
 Our goal was to enhance replayability and player engagement by ensuring unique gameplay experiences with each session.

 - Key Activities: